eddea-ss/polybar-tempconf/README.md

 ## 5 - Reset polybar

-thanks to denysvitali for the solution, and to archcraft for the created modules
+thanks to denysvitali for the solution, and archcraft for the created modules

 - deny repo
 https://github.com/denysvitali/polybar-config.git